Wildlife and wildflowers to look out for

 Know what you're looking for

 Before you head out, it’s worth doing a bit of research to find out which animals and wildflowers are in the area.
-Many of the places we care for will have information about local wildlife on their webpages, which will mean you can head to the right habitat if there’s something you particularly want to see.
+Many of the places we care for will have information about local wildlife on their webpages.
+This will mean you can head to the right habitat if there’s something you particularly want to see, like the great crested newt in the sand dunes of Formby, Liverpool or deer in the rolling hills of Dyrham Park near Bath.

 Keep your distance